scummvm/scummvm/doc/docportal/settings/audio.rst

 The Volume tab
 -----------------

-Use the Volume tab to set the relative volumes for various sounds.
+Use the Volume tab to set the relative volumes for various in-game sounds.

 .. figure:: ../images/settings/volume_game.png